Paulpey13/chemical_molecule_generation/README.md

 ## Examples

 Refer to the `examples` folder for sample input files and their corresponding output structures.
 This can provide a good starting point for understanding how to structure your input files.

-## Troubleshooting

-If you encounter issues, please check the `logs` folder for error messages and stack traces.
-Common issues and their resolutions are documented in the `TROUBLESHOOTING.md` file.

 ## Contributors